 Is Autism on the Rise?

-In 2014, the CDC released a report that one in 68 children was on the autism spectrum, which was a 30% increase over 2008.
-Today that number is closer to one in 54.
+In 2014, the CDC reported that one in 68 children was on the autism spectrum, a 30% increase over 2008.
+Today that number is closer to one in 31.

 While it might look like autism is on the rise, the reality is a bit more complicated.
 “Autism is a spectrum, and one that’s much broader than originally thought,” Dr. Palmer explains.
 “We’re getting better at diagnosing children at different points on that spectrum.”

-So the same boy who may receive a mild autism diagnosis today might not have been perceived to be on the spectrum at all in 2014 or 2008.
-It’s not necessarily that there are more autistic people today — it’s that we’re now able to recognize them and connect them to the resources they need to live a fulfilling life.
+Children who may receive a mild autism diagnosis today might not have been perceived to be on the spectrum at all in 2014 or 2008.
+It’s not so much that there are more autistic people today — it’s that we’re better at recognizing them and connecting them with the resources they need to live a fulfilling life.

 “It’s understandable to have questions!” says Dr. Palmer.
 “Vaccines are one of the first significant medical events in your child’s life, so it’s natural to be hesitant.
 But you can rest assured, there’s no link at all between vaccines and autism.”

-If you have questions about autism or about your child’s development, look no further than Community Health Network’s pediatricians.
+If you have questions about autism or your child’s development, Community Health Network’s pediatricians are here to help.
 Find a partner for your child’s health with our simple Find A Doctor tool.